Attack Paths in Active Directory: RDP Hijacking

 Nothing of concern thus far.
 The next section though, shows which condition can be exploited by attackers.

-Dangling RDP Session
+Dangling RDP Session Example

 For the sake of this post, user jack.jones is a member of the group “Domain Admins”.
-This membership gives jack.jones full administrator privileges on the domain.
+This membership provides jack.jones full administrator privileges on the domain.
 Therefore, this account is a high value target from an attacker’s perspective.

 The exploitation condition begins when a user closes the RDP window without logging off.
 This action leaves the RDP session in a dangling state, opening the door to session hijacking if additional requirements are met.